yilenpan/My-Frogger-Clone/README.md

 frontend-nanodegree-arcade-game
 ===============================

-Students should use this rubric: https://www.udacity.com/course/viewer#!/c-ud015/l-3072058665/m-3072588797

-for self-checking their submission.

-Added some stuff to the game - It now keeps score and keeps track of your lives.
-Every time you make it to the end, the enemies speed up and you gain 100 points.

-When you run out of lives, a modal pops up and asks if you want to try again.
-Fun project!
+Hello!
+Welcome to my frogger app.

+The point of the game is to gain as many points as possible.
+On the left is a point/life tracker.
+Every time your player reaches the end, the bugs speed up!

+It's up to you to keep him alive!

+Use your arrow keys to control the player.

+To mess with the difficulty level, simply change the SPEED variable.
+Every time your character hits the end of the board, the enemy speed will increase + SPEED.
+The higher the number, the harder it is.